DIKU-EDU/kudos/docs/low-level-synchronization.rst

 a whole new class of race conditions, where multiple concurrent threads access the same memory location at (what appears to be) exactly the same time.

-If you would like to keep things simple, YAMS *can* be configured to run with just 1 CPU core.
-See the :doc:`appendix` for more details.
-We recommend to get started with spinlocks right away.

 A spinlock is the most basic, low-level synchronization primitive for multiprocessor systems.
 A spinlock is acquired by repeatedly checking the lock's value until it is available (busy-waiting or "spinning"), and then